 \section{Results and discussion}

-To assess the performance of FFAFFURR and describe which protocol to use to create the parameter set, we optimized the parameters of OPLS-AA with FFAFFURR and extended the OPLS-AA model by the CTPOL model.
-The quality of optimized parameters was assessed by assessing the structural stability of the Zinc finger motif in MD simulations.
+To assess the performance of FFAFFURR and describe which protocol to use to create a parameter set, we optimized the parameters of OPLS-AA with FFAFFURR and extended the OPLS-AA model by the CTPOL model.
+The quality of optimized parameters was assessed by examining the structural stability of the Zinc-finger motif in MD simulations.